tunlyinaung0/Hybrid-DNS-with-Route53-Resolver/README.md

 # Hybrid-DNS-with-Route53-Resolver

-## Note: It does not follow the law of idempotence entirely since I use provisioners in this scenario.
+#### Note: It does not follow the law of idempotence entirely since I use provisioners in this scenario.

-#### Since it's for lab project, I exclude terraform.tfvars from .gitignore file.
+#### Note: Since it's for lab project, I exclude terraform.tfvars from .gitignore file.

 ## Lab Goal